 Linkage of the summer internship (between the first and second residence years) and the independent project is desirable but not required.
 With sufficient planning, the independent project can be completed in absentia.

-Finally, joint IDE/F&ES students are required to complete the three-week technical skills training module prior to beginning at F&ES.
+Finally, joint IDE/YSE students are required to complete the three-week technical skills training module prior to beginning at YSE.
 These modules are offered every August.

-Students may enter the joint IDE/F&ES program by two alternate routes.
-Applicants may apply to both the Graduate School and to the School of Forestry & Environmental Studies at the same time and state their intention to pursue a joint degree, or they may apply to one school before the end of their first year of study at the other.
+Students may enter the joint IDE/YSE program by two alternate routes.
+Applicants may apply to both the Graduate School and to the Yale School of the Environment at the same time and state their intention to pursue a joint degree, or they may apply to one school before the end of their first year of study at the other.
 In either case, application is made separately to the two schools, and each school makes its own admission decisions.
 Applicants will be admitted only at the beginning of the fall term except for those applying after one term of residence.

-For more details. please see the Yale Forestry and Environmental Studies website
+For more details. please see the Yale School of the Environment website

 In recognition of the increasing relationship between international development and public health issues, the Yale School of Public Health (YSPH) and the International and Development Economics Program (IDE) in the Department of Economics offer a joint degree program in public health and international development.
 This program is especially oriented to individuals who plan careers in international health and economic development.